-Anyone that enjoys hiking, cycling, and exploring outdoors for hours at a time will need a good quality backpack.
-Standard backpacks can be a bit overkill for some outdoor enthusiasts that only need a pack large enough for a few essentials – such as snacks, rain jacket, and a hydration bag.
+Anyone that enjoys hiking, cycling, and exploring outdoors for hours at a time will need a good-quality backpack.
+Standard backpacks can be a bit overkill for some outdoor enthusiasts that only need a pack large enough for a few essentials – such as snacks, a rain jacket, and a hydration bag.
 The ideal alternative to a backpack is a daypack.

 Daypacks have a smaller capacity than a standard hiking/camping backpack.
 Most importantly, unlike a simple, small casual backpack (like the ones you’d use for school or travel carry-on) true daypacks offer proper back support like you’d expect of a hiking backpack.
 This is important for maintaining proper posture and feeling comfortable while hiking.

 Osprey Packs is a highly respected brand that manufactures packs and bags of all types.
 They offer a number of different daypacks, which you’ll find in the Hiking category.